Basic concepts for designers in the Power BI service

 There are two types of workspaces: My workspace and workspaces.

 My workspace is the personal workspace for any Power BI customer to work with your own content.
 Only you have access to your My workspace.
 You can share dashboards and reports from your My workspace.
 If you want to collaborate on dashboards and reports, or create an app, then you want to work in a workspace.

 Workspaces are used to collaborate and share content with colleagues.
-You can add colleagues to your workspaces and collaborate on dashboards, reports, apps, workbooks, and datasets.
+You can add colleagues to your workspaces and collaborate on dashboards, reports, apps, workbooks, and semantic models.
 With one exception*, each workspace member needs a Power BI Pro or Premium Per User (PPU) license.